Unified Patent Court

 This system provides patentees with various options to select a favourable venue for their case, even if proceedings are commenced by the alleged infringer, which will have considerably fewer options.

-Finally, it should be noted that if an alleged infringer has assets in a country subject to UPC jurisdiction, it will be possible to bring proceedings before the UPC against it, even for EPs granted for non-EU countries.
+Finally, it should be noted that in certain cases the UPC will also have jurisdiction for EPs granted for non-EU countries.

 4. Continental-style proceedings